superbrothers/kubernetes-docs/kubectl_plugin.md

  Plugins provide extended functionality that is not part of the major command-line distribution.
 Please refer to the documentation and examples for more information about how write your own plugins.

+ The easiest way to discover and install plugins is via the kubernetes sub-project krew.
+To install krew, visithttps://github.com/kubernetes-sigs/krew/#installation

 ```
 kubectl plugin [flags]
 ```